rust-lang/book/nostarch/chapter08.md

 }
 ```

-Iterating over mutable references to elements in a vector
+Listing 8-8: Iterating over mutable references to elements in a vector

 To change the value that the mutable reference refers to, we have to use the
 `*` dereference operator to get to the value in `i` before we can use the `+=`